AIResearchHub/transformergallery/attention/README.md

 The Attention Mechanism represents a milestone in the evolution of neural networks, particularly within the realm of Natural Language Processing (NLP).
 The core idea behind attention is the ability to focus on specific parts of an input when generating an output, enabling the model to pay 'attention' to contextual information that contributes most to understanding the input.
 Similar to how humans selectively focus on certain parts of an image or conversation, attention mechanisms allow models to associate different levels of relevance or importance to input features when making predictions.

-we'll explore the key concepts that underpin the Attention Mechanism, such as queries, keys, and values, which form the basis of the mechanism, and how they relate to the broader concept of attention in the context of NLP.
+We'll explore the key concepts that underpin the Attention Mechanism, such as queries, keys, and values, which form the basis of the mechanism, and how they relate to the broader concept of attention in the context of NLP.
 We'll also delve into the mathematical formulation of attention, discussing its general formula, the ways we calculate weights, and different approaches to measuring similarity.

 Furthermore, we will introduce self-attention, a variant of the attention mechanism used extensively in state-of-the-art models like Transformers.
 We will help build an intuitive understanding of self-attention and its mathematical representation.